-Process in place Risks and/or opportunities evaluated in this process Is this process informed by the dependencies and/or impacts process?

-Select from: Select from: Select from:

-✓ Yes ✓ Both risks and opportunities ✓ Yes
+Process in hisce Is this process informed by the dependencies and/or impacts process?
+Select from: ✓ Yes Select from: ✓ Both risks and opportunities Select from: ✓ Yes

 (2.2.2) Provide details of your organization's process for identifying, assessing, and managing environmental dependencies, impacts, risks, and/or opportunities.